About Group Psychotherapy

 Please call 301.706-5567 or email drmyrnafrank@gmail.com to inquire whether this group is suitable for you.

 For a taste of what group therapy kinda looks like you can watch GROUP, an unscripted ‘made for TV’ show.
 This group is facilitated by a renowned group psychotherapist; the group members are actors who are NOT working off a script.
-Season 1 was filmed prior to Covid; the second season is on zoom, much like real life group therapy has been for the past 17 months.
-And now the show is going live on PBS!

 Here’s the link: